 Hocine «Adda» Mohamed was born in 1966 in Algeria.
-He was first deputy of Mohamed Fergane, the executive delegate (“délégué exécutif communal”, [DEC]), and later mayor of Relizane.
+He was the first deputy of Mohamed Fergane, the executive delegate of Relizane, later made mayor of Relizane.

-Mohamed was part of a group of twelve militia members who were arrested by the Algerian authorities in March 1998 in Oran.
+Mohamed was part of a group of 12 militia members arrested by the Algerian authorities in March 1998 in Oran.
 His father, Abed, and the mayor of Relizane, Fergane, were arrested as well.
 Hocine Mohamed was not formally charged by the Algerian authorities, and was able to join his brother Abdelkader in France in 1999.

 These militias were known as “Patriotes”, or “Self-Defence Groups”.
-In January 1997, these militia groups were publicly acknowledged by decree and officially titled “Self-Defence Groups” («Groupes de Légitime Défense» [GLD]).
+In January 1997, these militia groups were publicly acknowledged by decree and officially titled “Self-Defence Groups” (Groupes de légitime défense in French, or GLD).
 Supervision of these groups was assigned to an operative sector for the fight against subversive elements.
 In January 1998, the Algerian Prime Minister informed Parliament of the existence of 5’000 such groups in the country.

-According to the Fédération internationale des droits de l’homme (FIDH), the GLD in Relizane, led by the Mohamed brothers, is said to be responsible for more than one hundred cases of extrajudicial executions and 208 cases of enforced disappearances committed between 1994 and 1998 in the province of Relizane.
+According to the NGO Fédération internationale des droits de l’homme (FIDH), the GLD in Relizane, led by the Mohamed brothers, was responsible for more than 100 cases of extrajudicial executions and 208 cases of enforced disappearances between 1994 and 1998 in the province of Relizane.
 Mass graves were discover in Relizane in 1998.

-It is alleged that the militias, together with the military security service and the police, systematically tortured anyone they arrested in order to extort information about “terrorist groups”, before they were made to disappear.
+It is alleged that the militias, together with the military security service and the police, systematically tortured anyone they arrested in order to extort information about “terrorist groups”, before they were forcibly disappeared.

-Hocine Mohamed, as a member of a GLD, was said to have been involved in the enforced disappearance and the extrajudicial execution of suspected terrorists.
+Abdelkader Mohamed as a member of a GLD was said to have been involved in the enforced disappearance and the extrajudicial execution of alleged terrorists.